-- Ask this person about the Massachusetts Department of Children and Families (DCF), discharge planning, and getting in touch with important resources like Home Visiting, Visiting Nurses, and Early Intervention.
+- Ask this person about custody: how it's decided, and how you can be included in that process.
+Also ask about discharge planning, and getting in touch with important resources like Home Visiting, Visiting Nurses, and Early Intervention.
 (More information on these resources is in Journey Point 4: Sources of Support). - Ask this person for help enrolling in the Women, Infants, and Children (or WIC) program, if you aren't already enrolled.
-WIC can connect you to a breastfeeding peer counselor, help you get a breast pump, and provide you with education, support, and supplemental food and formula. - Make sure, when delivery day comes, that you give this person a copy of your Birth Planning Checklist, or the collection of documents that will help you work with the Massachusetts Department of Children and Families, if they become involved.
+WIC can connect you to a breastfeeding peer counselor, help you get a breast pump, and provide you with education, support, and supplemental food and formula. - Make sure, when delivery day comes, that you give this person a copy of your Birth Planning Checklist, or the collection of documents that will help you work with anyone deciding custody issues of your baby after birth.
 (Look for the Birth Planning Checklist in the Journey resources page: www.linktoresourcespage.url.)